mSvcBench/muBench/Docs/Manual.md

 ---

-## Benchmarks strategies
+## Benchmark Strategies

-### Stochastic-driven benchmarks
+### Stochastic-Driven Benchmarks

 For stochastic benchmarks, a user sends an HTTP GET to service `s0` and this request will span a random set of services according to the calling probabilities specified in the `workmodel.json` file.

-### Trace-driven benchmarks
+### Trace-Driven Benchmarks

-For trace-driven benchmarks, a user sends an HTTP POST request to the gateway and includes, as body, a JSON object that represents a `trace`, i.e. the exact sequences of the services to be span for serving the request.
+For trace-driven benchmarks, a user sends an HTTP POST request to the gateway and includes, as body, a JSON object that represents a `trace`, i.e., the exact sequences of the services to be spanned for serving the request.
 An example of the structure of a trace is given below:

 ```json
 {